National Hockey League: Club participation

+Permittance of NHL players in international competitions

-NHL players also participate in international competitions featuring national teams.
+The NHL has also permitted its players to participate in international competitions among national teams.
 The annual Ice Hockey World Championships is held every May, at the same time as the Stanley Cup playoffs.
 Because of its timing, NHL players generally only join their respective country's team in the World Championships if their respective NHL team has been eliminated from Stanley Cup contention.

 From 1998 to 2014, during the year of the quadrennial Winter Olympics, the NHL suspended its all-star game and expanded the traditional all-star break to allow NHL players to participate in the Olympic ice hockey tournament.
-In 2018, an Olympic break was not scheduled by the NHL, resulting in their players not participating in that year's Olympic tournament.
+In 2018, the NHL did not schedule an Olympic break, resulting in their players not participating in that year's Olympic tournament.
 An Olympic break was also not scheduled in 2022, with the NHL opting to not permit its players to participate due to a shortened NHL season that year, and concerns about the COVID-19 pandemic.
+The NHL, NHLPA, and IIHF have agreed to permit NHL players participate in the 2026 and 2030 Winter Olympics.
 The NHL and the NHLPA also organize the World Cup of Hockey.
 Unlike the Ice Hockey World Championships and the Olympic tournament, the World Cup of Hockey is played under NHL rules and not those of the IIHF.

-In 2007, the International Ice Hockey Federation (IIHF) formalized the "Triple Gold Club", the group of players and coaches who have won an Olympic gold medal, a World Championship gold medal, and the Stanley Cup.
+In 2007, the International Ice Hockey Federation (IIHF) formalized the "Triple Gold Club", the group of players and coaches who have won an Olympic gold medal, a World Championship gold medal and the Stanley Cup.
 The term had first entered popular use following the 2002 Winter Olympics, which saw the addition of the first Canadian members.